ch6845/MarcoPolo/README.md

 ![MarcoPolo](github_images/mp.png)

-MarcoPolo is a clustering-free approach to the exploration of differentially expressed genes along with group information in single-cell RNA-seq data
+MarcoPolo is a method to discover differentially expressed genes in single-cell RNA-seq data without depending on prior clustering